 The idea behind this article is to address all the problems associated with the unsupported SD card S7 Edge.
 Neither less to say, you will also get to know how to protect your SD card from getting corrupted in the first place.
 And in case you lose the data, we have solutions for that too.
 So, hold on to your horses as we address each problem individually.

 There is no point in arguing that restarting a phone solves a ton of problems.
 And the same goes for Samsung Galaxy S7/S8.
 The unsupported SD card Galaxy S8 can be solved in just an instance.
-First of all, restarting clears up all the RAM usage that’s been building up over time.
+First, restarting clears up all the RAM usage that’s been building up over time.
 Unsupported files being stored on the SD card can also result in the SD card malfunctioning.

 Step 1: Make sure to insert the pin to take out the SIM/SD tray.